-2. Issue the db2set command to update the DB2 profile registry with your changes.
+- 3. Execute the DB2 instance .profile by entering: - . .profile - 4.
+Issue the db2set command to update the DB2 profile registry with your changes.
 The syntax of this command, db2set, is dependent upon your database system structure.
 This step is only necessary if you are using the db2dj.ini file in any of the following database system structures:

-If you are using the db2dj.ini file in a nonpartitioned database system, or if you want the db2dj.ini file to apply to the current node only, issue: db2set DB2 DJ INI=\$HOME/sqllib/cfg/db2dj.ini
+If you are using the db2dj.ini file in a non-partitioned database system, or if you want the db2dj.ini file to apply to the current node only, issue: db2set DB2\DJ\INI = sqllib/cfg/db2dj.ini